 Some of the things that have, somewhere along the road of life, gone into making me tick.

 I can’t visit the world my characters inhabit because it no longer exists.
-But my job is to make it feel as though it does to the reader and bring it alive in their imagination.
+But my job is to make it feel as though it does and bring it alive in the reader’s imagination.
 Here are some pieces about my research sources and techniques, and my trials and tribulations in my quest to get it right.
-You might also like to visit my media scrapbook for articles I have written on the background to the books in the May Keaps series or peruse my pieces on the writing of the books.
+You might also like to flick the pages of my media scrapbook for some articles on the real world behind the May Keaps series or peruse my pieces on the writing of the books.

 I base my research on the legacy of what people said and wrote about their thoughts and experiences, loves and loss, hopes and dreams, as much as I can.
 And through my characters I do my very best to honour their lives because, without them, my books could never be written.
 Here are some pieces exploring the riches to be unearthed amongst the annals of oral history.